revinate/sendgrid-java/README.md

 SendGrid sendGrid = SendGrid.create("USERNAME", "PASSWORD").build();
 ```

-Behid the scenes, this library connects to the SendGrid APIs via HTTP.
+Behind the scenes, this library connects to the SendGrid APIs via HTTP.
 You can
 optionally specify the size of the HTTP connection pool:

 ```java